ShauryaChawan/Fiverr-Clone/sampleData.md

   - Country = India
   - Description = "Hello, I'm a passionate pottery maker weaving clay into stories of form and function.
 With hands immersed in the ancient art of pottery, I mold raw earth into vessels that breathe life into everyday moments.
 Drawing inspiration from nature's asymmetry, each piece I create is a unique blend of artistic expression and functional design.
 Through the rhythmic dance between my hands and the wheel, I aim to craft tangible narratives that resonate with the essence of simplicity and authenticity.
 As a devoted artisan, I find fulfillment in shaping clay into vessels that not only serve a purpose but also evoke a sense of connection and beauty in the hands that hold them."

-  - Gig 1 - Pottry
+  - Gig 1 - Pottery

-    - title - Pottry
+    - title - Pottery

     - description - "
       Hello, I'm a passionate pottery maker weaving clay into stories of form and function.
 With hands immersed in the ancient art of pottery, I mold raw earth into vessels that breathe life into everyday moments.
 Drawing inspiration from nature's asymmetry, each piece I create is a unique blend of artistic expression and functional design.
 Through the rhythmic dance between my hands and the wheel, I aim to craft tangible narratives that resonate with the essence of simplicity and authenticity.
 As a devoted artisan, I find fulfillment in shaping clay into vessels that not only serve a purpose but also evoke a sense of connection and beauty in the hands that hold them."